 She returns with a man about her own age and seats us in a circle.
 She asks each of us to look at the person to our right, and so I sit quietly looking at her -- at the shadow of her hair on her forehead, the fold of her shirt on her collar bone, and the slight movements of her eyes as she follows the assignment.
 A radio recording is playing in a kind of Professor Von Drake hype nearby, but I don't hear it; the room is the three of us.

 Then she sets a timer and asks the young man (his name is Ben) and me to look into each other's eyes until it goes off, and she walks out of the room.
 And I am sitting in a room I will remember as silent, though the galleries around it are full of talking people, and music plays over the excitable German voice feet away.
-I will remember it feeling like the meditation sessions I went to with a friend in Portsmouth, when I would think of my breathing and my own body, from the toes upward, to keep my mind quiet.

 But here I am looking into the eyes of a man I don't know, and who doesn't know me.
 He has dark, curly hair and a kind, wry look.
 And we sit still, barely shifting our weight, following our own thoughts without looking away.